-Without one, you will not create the perfect work-life balance and spend more time doing the things that you love.
+Without one, you will not create the perfect work-life balance and spend more time doing the things you love.

-Firstly, scrap the to-do list because it causes procrastination, at least it did for me.
+Firstly, scrap the to-do list because it causes procrastination; at least, it did for me.
 Instead, towards the end of the working day, a list of 1-3 tasks was created depending on how long they would take to complete.

 This would be the focus of the next day.

-Using Trello, a board was created to itemise each task, along with bullet point style notes.
+Using Trello, a board was created to itemize each task, along with bullet point style notes.
 So, if an article had to be written, the title and details of the content would be included, along with the goal and target audience.

 The result of this change was increased productivity.
 No procrastinating, browsing websites for inspiration or watching YouTube videos.

 Avoid these business mistakes because they cost me financially and mentally and slowed down the launch of my business.
 To add, we all make mistakes; we’re human, after all, but what’s important is that you learn from them.